johannwerner/Testio/README.md

 ## Not a perfect solution
 Due to limit amount of time I can spend on this and the fact that I did not consult with any other ios developer on this project there is lots of room for improvement and feedback.
 The app achiture and certain decisions were done in order to show my current knowledge and these decisions are not maybe what I would make in a production enviroment.
+I also had to make quick decisions based on time.

 I played around with a new achiteture style so I probably made some mistakes in the process but learned from these mistakes.
 I would love to hear feedback and improvements.